-- Google Drive – I use Google Drive to create documents, spreadsheets, store any PDFs, ebooks, and other files I can’t save in Evernote.
+- Google Drive – I use Google Drive to create documents, spreadsheets, store any PDFs, ebooks, and other files.
 Take a look at the Google Drive mobile app too.
 You can take a picture of things, like receipts and notes, turn it into a PDF file, and save it online.

 Because sometimes you need objective personal financial advice.
 See also: How to Find a Financial Planner.

 - NAPFA – The National Association of Personal Financial Advisors has a location tool to help you find a qualified fee-only advisor in your area.

 - Garrett Planning Network – A network of hourly based, fee-only advisors that also has a search tool to find advisors in your area.